cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/artifacts.rst

 call can be made to scan the directory for any new artifacts that may have been added since CDAP started.
 If a system artifact contains plugins that extend another system artifact, a matching JSON config file must be provided to specify which artifacts it extends.
-In addition, if a system artifact is a 3rd party jar, the plugins in the artifact can be explicitly listed in that same config file.
+In addition, if a system artifact is a third-party JAR, the plugins in the artifact can be explicitly listed in that same config file.
 For example, suppose you want to add ``mysql-connector-java-5.1.3.jar`` as a system artifact.
-The artifact is the mysql jdbc driver, and is a 3rd party jar that we want to use as a jdbc plugin for the ``cdap-etl-batch`` artifact.
+The artifact is the mysql jdbc driver, and is a third-party JAR that we want to use as a jdbc plugin for the ``cdap-etl-batch`` artifact.
 You would place the JAR file in the artifacts directory along with a matching config file named ``mysql-connector-java-5.1.3.json``.
 The config file would contain::